RHEPDS/SAP_skillup_HANA_NW/docs/15-pacemaker-ge.md

+---
+layout: default
+title: Deploying and Configuring the Pacemaker Cluster
+nav_order: 0
+has_children: true
+permalink: /
+---

-# Configuring a Basic High Availability Cluster for SAP HANA
+# Guided Exercise: Deploying and Configuring the Pacemaker Cluster

 **Outcomes**